 - Sift together the flour, salt, and baking soda.
 Set aside.

 - In a stand mixer, cream the butter, sugar, and vanilla together until light and fluffy.
 Scrape down the sides of the bowl as necessary.
+Let the mixer go for at least 3-4 minutes.
 Beat in the eggs one at a time.

 - Blend in the buttermilk.
 Then slowly add the flour.
 Make sure everything is well mixed.
 Do the last bit by hand.

 - Turn the batter into the loaf pan and spread out evenly.
 Bake on the middle rack for 60-70 minutes, or until a toothpick inserted in the center comes out without wet batter clinging to it.
 Cool on a rack.

 - Make the glaze by whisking the sugar and vanilla together with enough milk or cream to create a thick spreadable glaze.
 Beat it until there are no lumps.
 You can add more liquid to thin it down, or more sifted sugar to thicken it up.

 - When the cake is almost completely cool, spread a thick layer of glaze over the top and let it drip down the sides.
 The idea is to have the glaze thick enough that it doesn't completely slide off the cake.
 If that happens, gather it up and re-glaze the cake.